StraySignal/authentik-update/README.md

+# NO LONGER MAINTAINED

+I'm not maintaining this anymore, I ended up ditching Authentik because it was just constant updating and breaking.
+Feel free to fork and use this at your own discretion!

+---

 # Authentik Manual Update Script

 This script updates an **LXC-installed, source-built** instance of [Authentik](https://goauthentik.io) (originally set up using the now-deprecated Proxmox Helper Script).